LaunchCodeEducation/skills-back-end-java/java4python/introduction/README.md

 In one sense, Python is representative of a whole class of languages, sometimes referred to as "scripting languages."
 Other languages in the same category as Python are Ruby and Javascript.
 Java is representative of what I will call industrial strength languages.
 These languages are good for projects with several people working on the project where being formal and careful about what you do may impact lots of other people.
 Languages in this category include C++, C, and C\#.

 Programming languages will always change.
 As the field of computer science advances there will be new programming languages, and you will need to learn some of them.
-As you do, you will see that there are certain features that most programming languages have in common -- variables, loops, conditionals, functions -- and there are some features that are unique to each.
+As you do, you will see that there are certain features that most programming languages have in common - variables, loops, conditionals, functions - and there are some features that are unique to each.
 If you know what is common in languages, that is a good place to start.

 ## Why Learn Java?

 Java has been widely used by programmers for over 20 years.
 It continues to grow and to evolve, and to be extremely relevant to both programmers and companies using and building software.
 At a high level, this can easily be seen by looking at measures of language popularity and usage, such as the [Tiobe Index](http://www.tiobe.com/tiobe-index/) or [GitHut](http://githut.info/).
-In addition, Java is a [C-style language](https://en.wikipedia.org/wiki/Category:C_programming_language_family), meaning that many of its sytnax features are derivative of the [C programming language](https://en.wikipedia.org/wiki/C_(programming_language)).
+In addition, Java is a [C-style language](https://en.wikipedia.org/wiki/Category:C_programming_language_family), meaning that many of its syntax features are derivative of the [C programming language](https://en.wikipedia.org/wiki/C_(programming_language)).
 This makes learning the basics of other C-style languages relatively straightforward once you know Java (or vice versa).

 Java is an enormous language.
 There are over 4200 different classes included in the Java 8 Standard Edition.
 We could not begin to scratch the surface of these classes even if we devoted all of our time to the task.
 However, Java is very powerful and we will write some very powerful programs in this course.